American Supply Company Building: Description and history

-The American Supply Company Building is located in northern Central Falls, on the west side of Broad Street on the south bank of the Blackstone River.
-It is across the street from the historic Valley Falls Mill.
-It is a 2-1/2 story wood frame structure, finished in vinyl siding laid over original wooden clapboards.
-It is covered by a gabled roof with continuous shed-roof dormers.
-Its western elevation consists of protective plywood, due to the c.
-2000 demolition of a large ell.
-The interior of the building is basically intact, although there is no longer any manufacturing equipment in it.
-It does retain elements of a late 19th-century freight elevator powered by water or steam.
+The American Supply Company Building is located on the south bank of the Blackstone River, across from the historic Valley Falls Mill.
+It is a 2½‑story wood‑frame structure finished in vinyl siding laid over original clapboards, with a gabled roof and continuous shed‑roof dormers.
+The interior retains exposed timber framing and remnants of a late‑19th‑century freight elevator powered by water or steam.